mattecalcio/presstacular-api-ruby/README.md

 For the official documentation of the MailerMailer XML-RPC API please visit [here](http://www.mailermailer.com/api/index.rwp).

+## Examples

+We have provided examples for each call available in the API in the examples folder.
+In order to run the examples make sure you have the following environmental variables set:

+    MMAPI_KEY = 'your api key will go here' MMAPI_TEST_EMAIL = 'the email address that you would like to use will go here'

 ## Troubleshooting

 If you encounter SSL problems while using the gem, and if you specifically see